Fox's Book of Martyrs

 in choice company with Christian people he enjoyed relaxation.
 Persistent,

-laborious love for men's souls, steadfastness, and tranquillity
+laborious love for men's souls, steadfastness, and tranquillity of spirit were

 Wesley